Intentional Parenting 101 – Figuring Out the Foundations of Parenting

 With all that I have to offer you, is my life perfect?
 Not at all!
 Which is why I have so much to give you!
 I have worked through so many challenges, including

-- The seventh move brought us back to Canada – with four kids.
+The seventh move brought us back to Canada – with four kids.
 In January.
-I said I would not come back until the littlies were all toilet-trained and could do up their own snowsuits.
+I said I would not come back until the littles were all toilet-trained and could do up their own snowsuits.
 One was securely toilet trained.
 Zero on the snowsuits.

 What exactly is in Figuring Out the Foundations of Parenting?

-And how will it not only help you and maybe even change your life?
+And how will it not only help you but maybe even change your life?

 There are 10 modules.
 (Don’t be overwhelmed!)